aws-quickstart/cdk-eks-blueprints/docs/internal/input-validations-framework-readme.md

 ## What can you use with the framework

-You will find in the constraints framework the generic calls for the following classes if you properly import them from the constraints framework.
+The constraints framework provides a set of generic classes and interfaces as well as the invocation framework to validate constraints on arbitrary objects.

-## Validations file constraints-utils.ts
+## Validations in constraints-utils.ts

-This class holds the supported constraints and function(s) to validate constraints defined below in the rest of this document.
+This file holds the supported constraints and function(s) to validate constraints defined below in the rest of this document.

 ## StringConstraint